balenaltd/handbook/Scratch-Pad.md

 3. reboot the device:
 `reboot`

 4. Pull the correct supervisor version, that is now given by the API, so whatever supervisor version the device was set for.
 Replace `armv7hf` with the correct architecture if necessary.
+The pull is from the legacy registry for 1.x devices nowawadays:

 ```
-update-resin-supervisor -i resin/armv7hf-supervisor
+update-resin-supervisor -i registry.resinstaging.io/resin/armv7hf-supervisor
 ```

 **[below are LEGACY instructions]**